For people with sickle cell disease, a stem cell transplant may now give hope of a cure.

 - puts you at risk of death.

-Iggie had a stem cell transplant in the USA in 2019 to cure her sickle cell disease.
-Watch her video below to find out her honest thoughts and feelings on what it was like to have a stem cell transplant.
+Elizabeth, from Essex, had a stem cell transplant in 2021 to cure her sickle cell disease.
+Watch her story below to find out about her experience.
+You can find chapters below the video.

 You can only have a stem cell transplant if you have a matched related donor — a brother or sister who is a full match and can donate their stem cells to you.
 Your sibling can still donate their stem cells if they have the sickle cell trait, but not if they also have sickle cell disease.